Unlimited: Prayer is the Key

 Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened (Matthew 7:7,8).

-Prayer is a primary fact of life.
-The belief that God exists has persisted with the human race throughout history, so it is natural for us to pray.
+Prayer is a primary fact of life because the idea that God exists has persisted with the human race throughout history.
+It is therefore natural for us to pray.
 Prayer is an expression that we are not self-sufficient, and that we are asking God to help us.

-Phillips Brooks, the great preacher who wrote, “0 Little Town of Bethlehem,” saw a little boy standing on tiptoe, trying to press a buzzer outside the door of a house.
+Phillips Brooks, the great preacher who wrote, “O Little Town of Bethlehem,” saw a little boy standing on tiptoe, trying to press a buzzer outside the door of a house.

 Being a man of great benevolence, Phillips lifted the boy up so he could press the button.
 Then the boy cried, “Now scoot!” and wriggled out of his arms and scooted.
 Phillips Brooks was left standing at the door to explain.